Incrementis/Javascript-concatenating-strict-files-/README_TO_GULP.txt

 To install the needed plugin type 'npm install --save-dev gulp-concat'.

 Step 7 – Create "gulpfile.js"
-As last step create "gulpfile.js".
+As forelast step create "gulpfile.js".
 In this file there should be the needed code for using plugins.

+Step 8 - Concatenate
+Finally type 'gulp script1' press enter and than type 'gulp script2'. 'scrip1' and 'script2' are the task names given by code in "gulpfile.js".

 NOTE:
-These are minima explained steps for installing and using GULP.
+These are minimal explained steps for installing and using Gulp.
 For deep understanding Gulp, please use internet and/or these following links:

 Author: Tech CBT